 Initially, we were torn between visiting the Blue Mountains and a beach destination.
 We ultimately went with the beach, settling on Belmont, a quiet fishing village along Bluefields Bay, on the South Coast.

 The weather was gorgeous.
 Highs were in the mid-80s lows were in the 70s.
 The property we stayed in did not have AC, but we were very comfortable.

 I was unsure about how the ocean water temperature would be this time of year, I had heard mixed accounts from people I talked to.
 I decided to bring my wet suit, just in case it was chilly, but it turned out to be just fine.

 Length of time

 We had a total of 5 days to spend on the island.

-English is the official language.
-(Everyone we encountered on our trip spoke English.)
+Everyone we encountered on our trip spoke English.
 I often had to listen extra carefully when having conversations to decipher through the thick accents.
-Jamaican Patois is also spoken in areas of the country.
+Jamaican Patois is also spoken.